NextAlone/Nagram/README.md

 **Important:**

-1. Install Android Sdk and NDK ( default location is $HOME/Android/Sdk, otherwise you need to specify $ANDROID_HOME for it )
+1. Install Android SDK and NDK (default location is $HOME/Android/SDK, otherwise you need to specify $ANDROID_HOME for it)

-It is recommended to use [AndroidStudio](https://developer.android.com/studio) to install.  [here is how to install AndroidStudio](https://developer.android.com/studio/install).
+It is recommended to use [AndroidStudio](https://developer.android.com/studio) to install.

-2. Install golang ( 1.15.8 ).
+2. Install golang ( 1.15 ).
 ```shell
 # debian sid
 apt install -y golang
 ```

-3. Install rust and its stdlib for android abis, add environment variables for it.
+3. Install Rust and its stdlib for Android ABIs, and add environment variables for it.

 It is recommended to use the official script, otherwise you may not find rustup.